 Borage is an old-fashioned herb with a history of culinary and medicinal use.
 Also known as starflower because of its arresting blue flowers, borage is also a great companion plant that’s said to improve the flavor of tomatoes.
 Commercially, borage is grown for its oil content, but in the garden, you can use its leaves soaked in water as a fertilizer, or plant masses of the herb as a living soil enricher.
-Borage provides a showy display for 4 to 6 months and then has a slow nitrogen release when you chop it back into the soil.
+Borage provides a showy display for four to six months and then has a slow nitrogen release when you chop it back into the soil.

 True, there are higher nitrogen cover crops that release more quickly when returned to the earth, but the colorful abandon of borage cover crops is a delight to behold, and the gradual nitrogen release allows more nitrogen to remain for future crops while it conditions the soil and increases tilth.

 How to Use Borage as a Cover Crop

 Sow the seeds from March to April into a well-turned bed that has been raked to remove any debris and obstacles.
-Seeds should be planted at 1/8 inch (0.25 cm.) under the soil and 6 inches (15 cm.) apart.
+Seeds should be planted at 1/8 inch (2 mm.) under the soil and 6 inches (15 cm.) apart.
 Keep the seed bed moderately moist until germination.
 You may need to thin the seedlings to allow the plants to mature.

 Planting a borage cover crop in late summer will provide green material for nitrogen release but will not provide you with flowers.
 It is still worthwhile green manure that is easy to plant and grow.